poopsicles/bachelors-typst-template/bach.typ

 #let blankify(thing) = {
   if thing == none {
     align(horizon + center)[
-      This page is intentionally left blank.\
+      This page has been intentionally left blank.\
-      Except for the line above this.\
+      // Except for the line above this.\
-      And this.
+      // And this.

-      You get the idea.
+      // You get the idea.
     ]
   } else {
     par[#thing]